 You will also get a new perspective as you see Whangarei Falls, AH Reed Kauri Park, and the Mount Parihaka War Memorial (in the city) through the eyes of the indigenous people of New Zealand (Read reviews and check availability)

 Quite a combination of museum options, Kiwi North is the region’s only captive kiwi and tuatara viewing venue.
-There are also native gecko and other small creatures as well as a Moa skeleton.
+There are also native geckos and other small creatures, as well as a Moa skeleton.
 After your visit, stop at the nearby Native Bird Recovery Centre. - Packard Motor Museum

 Here you will discover the largest collection of Packard Motor Cars in Australasia.
 The Packard Motor Museum also features an extensive range of other vehicles, machinery, and memorabilia from the 19th and 20th centuries.
 Check for discount entry tickets - Glow in the dark mini-golf

-I love the idea of a glow in the dark mini-golf course, and this is the only one in the Northland region.
-Check for discount entry tickets - Kamo Wildlife Sanctuary
+I love the idea of a glow-in-the-dark mini-golf course, and this is the only one in the Northland region.
+Check for discount entry tickets - Kamo Wildlife Sanctuary (temporarily closed)

 Founded by Lion Man Craig Busch, this place is all about the big cats.
 It’s home to 14 big cats, including African Lions, Bengal Tigers (including a white tiger), a leopard, and a cheetah.